makerdao/community/governance-exercises/Executive Vote 02.md

 ## Proposal Details

 For voters' convenience, each proposed item is prefaced with links showing its provenance.
-"Authorization" links to the document(s) authorizing the proposed item's inclusion in the Executive Vote; this can be a governance poll, the Atlas and/or a Scope Alignment Artifact.
+"Authorization" links to the official document(s) authorizing the proposed item's inclusion in the Executive Vote; this can be a governance poll, the Atlas and/or a Scope Alignment Artifact.
 "Reasoning" links to a MakerDAO Forum post providing the rationale and additional context for each item.
 Where needed, "Authorizing Parties" may also be listed; these may include the responsible Scope Facilitator and/or Scope Advisory Council members.

 ### Enhanced Dai Savings Rate (EDSR) Activation